Azure/kubeflow-aks/Deploy-with-tls.md

-# Deploy Kubflow with TLS and Stronger Password
+# Deploy Kubeflow with Password, Ingress and TLS

 Use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) and [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) templates to deploy the infrastructure for your application.
 We will be using the [AKS construction](https://github.com/Azure/AKS-Construction) project to rapidly deploy the required Azure resources.
 The project allows users the flexibility to tweak their AKS environment however they want.
 Please check out the [AKS construction helper](https://azure.github.io/AKS-Construction/) for more details about AKS construction.